 The free energy mock solutions can be used throughout a participant’s activation journey.
 Accessing these tools in the discovery phase of a participant’s project can assist with scoping of a compatible Consumer Data Right solution.
 Beyond this stage, the tools can provide further value as a reference point for code, to validate a solution through the build and to test a participant’s solution.

 - Participant tooling sandbox

 The existing mock solutions include automation and self-service capabilities that allow participants to download the reference code for use in their environment when developing and testing their own solutions.
-The Consumer Data Right hosted sandbox will build on this work and enhance the capability available to participants and their vendors to develop and test their own solutions in a sandbox environment by the Consumer Data Right.
+The Consumer Data Right hosted sandbox builds on this work to enhance the capability available to participants and their vendors to develop and test their own solutions in a sandbox environment by the Consumer Data Right.

-The Consumer Data Right hosted sandbox is a free tool that will provide the following features to new and existing participants:
+The Consumer Data Right hosted sandbox is a free tool that provides the following features to new and existing participants: